Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} rise of intelligence in vehicle mobility led to the implementation of several advanced driver-assistance systems (ADAS) in modern vehicles.
 Among these are the anti-lock braking system, the autonomous emergency braking and even combined control of steering and braking in situations where braking alone is not enough to avoid a collision \cite{safety_distance, hayashi_autonomous_2012}.
 However, when evolving in winter conditions, their performance is significantly reduced \cite{wang_development_2021}.
 According to the 2019 Road Safety Record of the Society of automobile insurance of Quebec, since the last 6 years, the number of total accidents goes up by around 30 \% during months featuring winter road conditions \cite{bilan_2019_saaq}.
 Encountering snow and ice leads to perception challenges \cite{yadav_real-time_2021} but also makes it more complex to predict the behavior of a vehicle and plan accordingly.

-An opportunity for safer vehicles would be to develop ADAS or autonomous driving systems that adapt their behavior according to the road conditions.
-In this paper, the opportunity of optimizing an automated collision avoidance maneuver according to estimated ground parameters is specifically studied.
+An opportunity for safer vehicles would be to develop ADAS or autonomous driving systems that adapt their behavior according to the road conditions \cite{subosits_racetrack_2019, premachandra_smooth_2019}.
+This paper explores the opportunity of optimizing maneuver selections according to estimated ground parameters.

-With a model-based control scheme, for instance model predictive control \cite{cheng_longitudinal_2020}, one possible approach would be to continuously estimate ground parameters and update them in the internal model.
-However, tire dynamics on ice, water and snow covered roads are difficult to model, even in the context of offline computationally intensive simulations \cite{lee_vehicle-wet_2016, southwell_terramechanics_nodate}.
-It would thus be very hard to use this approach directly in a real-time controller.
-At the other end of the spectrum, since the sensors signals are high-dimensional, end-to-end data-driven approaches would require an unrealistically huge amount of data in this context.
-The proposed approach evaluated in this paper is a hybrid addressing these limitations.
+With a model-based approach, for instance model predictive control \cite{cheng_longitudinal_2020, brown_coordinating_2020}, one option would be to continuously estimate ground parameters and update them in the internal model of the controller.
+However, tire dynamics on ice, water and snow covered roads are difficult to model \cite{lee_vehicle-wet_2016, southwell_terramechanics_nodate} and it would be very hard to integrate in a real-time controller.
+At the other end of the spectrum, with a data-driven approach, since the sensor signals are high-dimensional, an end-to-end approaches would require an unrealistically huge amount of data in this context.
+The evaluated approach in this paper is a hybrid addressing these limitations.
 As illustrated in Fig. \ref{fig:schema_projet}, it is proposed here to use a model-based estimator providing a reduced input-space, characterizing the vehicle-road interaction, to a data-driven algorithm trained to select the optimal maneuver to perform.